philipwalton/blog/src/articles/the-state-of-es5-on-the-web.md

 However, if you're authoring code in ES6+ syntax and then using a build tool to transpile it to ES5, that generally results in a lot of polyfill and transpiler bloat that can significantly increase the size of your final bundles.

-To illustrate this point, here's a particularly egregious example:
+To illustrate this point, here's an example:

 ```js
 console.log([1, 2, 3].at(-1));